Dr. Alexander Bigazzi Wins Wall Legacy Award for Inclusive, Sustainable Transport Design

 Tuesday, November 22, 2016 | By Lindsay Cashin Professor Alex Bigazzi spoke with CTV News Vancouver about possible strategies to improve road safety for cyclists, following a recent fatal crash involving a car and multiple cyclists in Richmond.

-Professor Alex Bigazzi’s transportation study finds optimal walking and cycling speeds to reduce air pollution inhalation
+Professor Bigazzi’s study on reducing air pollution inhalation

 Wednesday, July 13, 2016 | By Lindsay Cashin Professor Alex Bigazzi discusses the upward trend in U.S. driving with the Vancouver Sun, in an article about the recent increase in the volume of U.S. visitors to B.C.

-New Civil grad course coming winter 2016 – Transportation Emissions and Air Quality
+New Civil grad course – Transportation Emissions and Air Quality

 Friday, May 6, 2016 | By Lindsay Cashin Professor Alex Bigazzi discusses urban cyclists’ exposure to toxicants while cycling on busy streets, and the advantage of choosing lower-traffic routes.